Eugene1700/telegram/README.md

 ## Swarms

   You can unite some commands in swarms and distribute them between different bots.
-Set the Swarms in CommandAttribute.
+Set the Swarms in CommandAttribute and ITelegramBotProfile.

 ## Authorization